Potion (song): Background and composition

-In April 2022, Harris announced his forthcoming studio album Funk Wav Bounces Vol. 2 to be released in summer, as a continuation of his fifth album Funk Wav Bounces Vol. 1 (2017).
-The disc jockey previewed the album's lead single "Potion" on the social media platform TikTok on 24 May.
+In April 2022, Harris announced his forthcoming studio album Funk Wav Bounces Vol. 2 to be released mid-year, as a continuation of his fifth album, Funk Wav Bounces Vol. 1 (2017).
+Harris previewed the album's lead single "Potion" on the social media platform TikTok on 24 May.
 In the preview, he showcased the development of the instrumental and a FaceTime call with Lipa, who had agreed to contribute her vocals.
-The song was released for digital download and streaming in various countries by Sony on 27 May 2022 as the lead single from Harris' sixth studio album Funk Wav Bounces Vol. 2 (2022).
+The song was released for digital download and streaming in various countries by Sony on 27 May 2022 as the lead single from Harris's sixth studio album Funk Wav Bounces Vol. 2 (2022).
 Marking Harris and Lipa's second collaboration following the release of "One Kiss" (2018), he elaborated, "It's an honour to work with Dua and Thug again [...]
 They're both such dynamic artists who have contributed so much to today's musical landscape."

-"Potion" was penned by Harris (Adam Wiles), Lipa, Thug (Jeffery Williams), Jessie Reyez and Maneesh Bidaye, with the production completed by Harris.
-The song is composed in the key of D major and time signature of common time with a tempo ranging from 76 to 100 beats per minute.
-It follows in the chord progression of Em9-Fm-Gmaj7-Gmaj9-Em7-Fm-G6-Gmaj7-F in the intro and Bm7-B7-Gmaj7-Em-Fm7-Bm7 throughout.
+"Potion" was written by Harris (Adam Wiles), Lipa, Young Thug (Jeffery Williams), Jessie Reyez and Maneesh Bidaye, with the production completed by Harris.
+The song is composed in the key of B minor and time signature of common time with a tempo ranging from 76 to 100 beats per minute.
+It follows in the chord progression of Em9-F♯m-Gmaj7-Gmaj9-Em7-F♯m-G6-Gmaj7-F♯m in the intro and Bm7-B7-Gmaj7-Em-F♯m7-Bm7 throughout.
 The vocal range in the song spans from a low note of A4 to a high note of G5.
-"Potion" is a laidback dance, disco, EDM, funk and pop song.
+"Potion" is a laidback dance, disco, EDM and pop song.
 The instrumental has a 1970s-inspired tone, which includes bongo, electric guitar and piano sounds.
-The song is anchored by a steamy hook from Lipa, a nimble verse from Thug, a snaking bassline, disco and retro beats, rhodes riff, seductive chorus, and synth-heavy groove.
+The song is anchored by a "steamy hook from Lipa, a nimble verse from Thug, a snaking bassline", disco and retro beats, rhodes riff, "seductive" chorus, and synth-heavy groove.
 The lyrics of the song encapsulate the essence of a potion that promises a good summer experience.
 In the chorus, Lipa sings about, "Late night conversations, electric emotions/ Sprinkled with a little bit of sex and it's a potion [...]
 Late night bodies aching, mental stimulation/ Sprinkled with a little bit of sex appeal and it's a moment."